 Limiting your miles makes you less of an insurance risk.
 Simply because you are reducing your risk of having an accident.
 When you take out your car insurance policy the insurer always asks for an estimate of your maximum annual mileage.
 You need to try and keep your mileage low but be realistic.

 Having an alarm or immobiliser is considered a theft deterrent and by deterring car thieves you can reduce your car insurance.
 Not all insurers will offer this, so check first.

 You don’t need to own a car to get car insurance.
-Unlike a full car insurance policy, you won’t build up a no claims bonus, but it does mean you can drive someone else’s car, as long as you have their permission.
-If you are only planning on borrowing a car you can also compare quotes for short-term or temporary car insurance
+Unlike a conventional car insurance policy, with a non-owner policy you won’t build up a no claims bonus.
+What it does mean is you can drive someone else’s car, as long as you have their permission.